China accuses US of 'naked economic terrorism'

 China accused the United States of "naked economic terrorism" on Thursday as Beijing ramps up the rhetoric in their trade war.

-The world's top two economies are at loggerheads as trade talks have apparently stalled, with President Donald Trump hiking tariffs on Chinese goods earlier this month and blacklisting telecom giant Huawei.
+The world's top two economies are at loggerheads as trade talks have apparently stalled, with US President Donald Trump hiking tariffs on USD200 billion in Chinese goods earlier this month and blacklisting telecoms giant Huawei.

 "We are against the trade war, but we are not afraid of it," vice foreign minister Zhang Hanhui said at a press briefing to preview President Xi Jinping's trip to Russia next week.

-"This premeditated instigation of a trade conflict is naked economic terrorism, economic chauvinism, and economic bullying," Zhang said.
+"This premeditated instigation of a trade conflict is naked economic terrorism, economic chauvinism, and economic bullying," Zhang said, stressing that China opposes the systematic use of sanctions, tariffs and protectionism.

 "There is no winner in a trade war," he warned.

-China has hit back with its own tariff increase while state media has suggested that Beijing could stop exports of rare earths to the United States, depriving Washington of a key material to make tech products.
+China has hit back with its own tariff increase on USD60 billion in US products that will take effect Saturday, while state media has suggested that Beijing could stop exports of rare earths to the United States, depriving Washington of a key resource used to make hi-tech products.

-"China and Russia will certainly strengthen economic and trade cooperation, including cooperation in various fields such as economic and trade investment," Zhang added.
+Meanwhile, state media and officials have stepped up the rhetoric as the Communist Party digs in for what could be a long fight with the United States.

+An anchor for the English-language state broadcaster China Global Television Network (CGTN) even held a rare debate on Thursday with a presenter from Fox Business Network to discuss the trade war after jousting on social media.

+China and Russia have broad consensus and common interests on the trade war issue, and the two countries will "certainly" strengthen their economic cooperation, Zhang said.

-"We will certainly respond to various external challenges, do what we have to do, develop our economies, and constantly improve the living standards of our two peoples.
+"We will certainly respond to various external challenges, do what we have to do, develop our economies, and constantly improve the living standards of our two peoples," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)